 Purpose of the Award

-The Trustee of the Year Award recognizes and honors a hospital board member who is a leader, gives back to the community and routinely goes beyond the call of duty.
+The Trustee of the Year Award recognizes and honors hospital board members who are leaders, give back to the community and routinely go beyond the call of duty.
 KHA members are encouraged to recognize those trustees who have served with distinction and made significant contributions to the betterment of their hospital and community.
 The Trustee of the Year Award was established by the Kansas Hospital Association Board in 2013.
 The award recognizes hospital trustees who provide an exemplary contribution through their leadership and governance.

 The nominee must be an active member of a hospital board that holds current membership in the Kansas Hospital Association.
 The nominee must have completed their self-evaluation in the KHA Trustee Recognition and Accountability Program.
 Nominees should demonstrate the following characteristics: Leadership: demonstrates leadership or involvement in the field of hospital governance.
 Commitment: contributes both time and talent to bettering the hospital and other health care services in the community.
 Advocacy: increases public attention to the health care needs of the community and has created public concern for meeting those needs.
 Impact: analyzes issues, defines problems and brings issues to a successful conclusion.